Top 10 General Contractors in Griffin, GA

 4733

-Excellent work quality.
+Excellent value.
+Excellent responsiveness in communication.
 Very good to keep appointment.
-Excellent responsiveness in communication.

 The project went well.
 Had a short delay due to the insurance company but all the work by James was done in a timely manner and I am very satisfied with the end results.